A church that is Bible based, Christ centered, Holy Spirit led and Mission bound.

 We are here to glorify God by changing lives through

 Worship, Discipleship, Fellowship and Stewardship.

 Woodcrest United Church of Christ was organized by The Reformed Church of the United States in 1940.
 The present building at 8107 Thouron Avenue in the east Mt.
-Airy section of Philadelphia was completed in 1941 with a membership of approximately 100 adults.
-Organizations like the Women's Guild, the Woodcrest Men, and the Youth Fellowship helped to promote fellowship among members and raise funds for the new congregation.
+Airy section of Philadelphia was completed in 1941.
+In 1945, the first parsonage was purchased at 8042 Michener Avenue; the current parsonage adjacent to the church was built in 1955.

-Woodcrest has been blessed with eleven permanent and several interim and supply pastors during its history.
-Our first pastor was Dr. Albert G. Peters and our last permanent pastor was Rev. Carolyn E. Wright.
-Each pastor brought their unique gifts and innovations as different ministries were established to meet the changing needs of the congregation and the community.
+Woodcrest has been blessed with eleven permanent and several interim and supply pastors throughout its history.
+Each pastor has brought their unique gifts and innovations as different ministries were established to meet the changing needs of the congregation and the community.